t-yuki/snmptools/README.md

 A thin cgo wrapper is used to link to `libsnmp`.
 A native Go implementation would be a lot better, but RFC 2741 is [long](http://tools.ietf.org/html/rfc2741#section-3.1).

+It can be used alongside an snmp client like [gosnmp](https://github.com/alouca/gosnmp), the tools that come with net-snmp or a network managing system like OpenNMS.

 Rationale
 ---------

-SNMP is a network monitoring protocol, but with an open-source Network Management System like [openNMS](http://www.opennms.org/) it can be used for monitoring at the application level.
+SNMP is a network monitoring protocol, but it can easily be extended to monitor at the application level; its data model is very flexible.

 Go's niche as a safe, statically linked systems programming language makes it perfect for lightweight monitoring and reporting tools with minimal impact on a